Administrative Business Tech

 Prerequisites: ART/FSD 235.

 Description: To develop an awareness of broad-based market demands.
 To develop an awareness of market timing (seasonal and campaigns).
 To develop an awareness of marketable presentations.
 To appreciate the relationship of theme, fabrics, price range, and colors in the preparation of a portfolio.
 Formerly ART 236.
 Students who have completed ART 236 will not receive credit for FSD 236.
 Average cost of supplies: $75.
 Laboratory fee applies.
-SUNY GEN ED-GART; NCC GEN ED-HUM Offered: Fall, Spring
+SUNY GE-SART; SUNY GEN ED-GART; NCC GEN ED-HUM Offered: Fall, Spring

 Credit Hours: 3